Reconciling Predictive and Statistical Parity: A Causal Approach: Introduction

 \subsection{Organization \& Contributions}

 In Sec.~\ref{sec:background}, we introduce important preliminary notions in causal inference, and the formal tools for specifying causal pathways $\mathcal{C}_1, \dots, \mathcal{C}_k$ described above.
 Further, we discuss the notions of statistical and predictive parity, together with the impossibility result that separates them.
-In Sec.~\ref{sec:tv-decomposition} we discuss how different causal variations with the statistical parity measure can be disentangled using an additive decomposition \citep{zhang2018fairness}.
+In Sec.~\ref{sec:tv-decomposition} we discuss how different causal variations with the statistical parity measure can be disentangled using an additive decomposition based on the previous result of \cite{zhang2018fairness}.
 In Sec.~\ref{sec:causal-decompositions}, we develop a novel decomposition of the predictive parity measure in terms of the underlying causal mechanisms and discuss how this notion is in fact complementary to statistical parity through the concept of business necessity.
 In Sec.~\ref{sec:combining-sp-pp}, we unify the theoretical findings by introducing a formal procedure that shows how to assess the legal doctrines of discrimination by leveraging both the concepts of causal predictive parity and causal statistical parity.
 In Sec.~\ref{sec:experiment}, we apply our approach in the context of criminal justice using the COMPAS dataset \citep{ProPublica}, and demonstrate empirically the trade-off between SP and PP. Our key formal contributions are the following: \begin{itemize} \item We develop the first non-parametric decomposition of the predictive parity measure in terms of the underlying causal mechanisms (Thm.~\ref{thm:pp-decomposition}). \item Building on the previous result, we define a natural notion of causal predictive parity (Def.~\ref{def:causal-pp}).
-We then develop a procedure (Alg.~\ref{algo:sp-to-pp-bn}) for evaluating if a classifier satisfies the desired notions of causal statistical parity and causal predictive parity, which provides a unified framework for incorporating desiderata from both predictive and statistical parity and sheds light on the impossibility theorem that relates the two notions. \end{itemize}
+We then develop a procedure (Alg.~\ref{algo:sp-to-pp-bn}) for evaluating if a classifier satisfies the desired notions of causal statistical parity and causal predictive parity.
+This provides a unified framework for incorporating considerations of business necessity and sheds light on the impossibility theorem between statistical and predictive parity. \end{itemize}